ethereum-optimism/specs/specs/background.md

 increases the computation & storage capacity of Ethereum while aiming to minimize sacrifices to scalability or decentralization.
 In a nutshell, an Optimistic Rollup utilizes Ethereum (or some other data availability layer) to host transaction data.
 Layer 2 nodes then execute a state transition function over this data.
 Users can propose the result of this off-chain execution to a smart contract on L1.
-A "fault proving" process can then demonstrate that a user's proposal is (or is not) valid.
+A "fault-proofing" process can then demonstrate that a user's proposal is (or is not) valid.

 ### EVM Equivalence